shans/line-layout/merged-model/README.md

 Not very clean, not performant?
 1. Custom layout can create an instance of `InlineLayout` to do the default segmentation.
-1. To avoid excessive creations of `InlineLayout`, `InlineLayout.default` gives a default instance for custom layouts to use.
+  * To avoid excessive creations of `InlineLayout`, `InlineLayout.default` gives a default instance for custom layouts to use.
+  * Is it a default `segment` or parent `segment` we'd like to call?
+Using the default may not work if nested;
+e.g., ruby inside bold?
 1. We could also define that `super.segment` should never call `this.segment` recursively.
 It's a little tricky for the platform developers to implement,